upenn-embedded/final-project-s25-stack-overflowers/README.md

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.*

-We will need a stepper motor to spin the braille stamp and a servo motor to move the stamp up and down.
-We will also need a keyboard so that the user can input text and an LCD screen to display it on.
-Finally, we will need braille paper that we can print on.
+The major components that we need are a stepper motor/driver to spin the braille stamp and a linear actuator/driver to move the stamp up and down.
+We chose our stepper motor in order have a lot precision over the amount of degrees the motor turns, so that the correct braille letter is stamped.
+We also chose for it to be 12V in order to ensure that it will have enough torque required to spin the braille stamp accurately.
+The driver will let us send simple STEP and DIR signals to control the stepper which will help us easily control the stepper.
+We chose a linear actuator to stamp down and a H-bridge so that we can move the actuator both up and down.
+Our budget was a main factor in choosing our linear actuator, because a lot of them were quite pricey (around 70$), so we chose the most affordable option we could find that fit with our system.
+We chose our keboard to be able to communicate over PS/2 because it is simpler to work with then USB communication which would likely need outside libraries.
+We will also use the LCD screen from Lab 4 and use the ATmega328Pb Xplained mini board.

 [BOM](https://docs.google.com/spreadsheets/d/10AtQ8pPZeS8G-I5d4TY12WMqAhfvfrOR0J54DZgVhsI/edit?usp=sharing)